Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Shortland - Jesmond has lower than average incomes nationally.
-The median income is $46,309 and the average is $55,191.
-In comparison, Rest of NSW has a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Shortland - Jesmond would be approximately $52,149 (median) and $62,151 (average) as of September 2025.
-Census 2021 income data indicates that Shortland - Jesmond's household, family, and personal incomes fall between the 9th and 22nd percentiles nationally.
-The income bracket of $1,500 - 2,999 captures 32.8% of the community (4,683 individuals), similar to the region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Shortland - Jesmond, with only 77.9% of income remaining, ranking at the 16th percentile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Shortland - Jesmond SA2 had median taxpayer income of $46,309 and average income of $55,191.
+These figures are lower than national averages of $49,459 (median) and $62,998 (average).
+As of September 2025, estimated incomes based on Wage Price Index growth would be approximately $52,149 (median) and $62,151 (average).
+Census 2021 data indicates Shortland - Jesmond's household, family, and personal incomes fall between the 9th and 21st percentiles nationally.
+Income distribution shows 32.8% of population (4,683 individuals) earn within $1,500-$2,999 range.
+Housing affordability pressures are severe with only 77.9% of income remaining, ranking at the 16th percentile.

 Frequently Asked Questions - Income